MehSalhi/ARN-Labos/Labo04/ARN-Report-Labo04.md

 HOG), against only 25 neurons for the deep one (CNN).
 The deep neural networks have more capacity, because they usually need less components to achieve the same goal or better than a shallow neural network.
+If we compare the weights of each model, the shallow one will have more weight than the deep one.
+For exemple, a model with 2 entries, 6 neurons in one hidden layer and 2 output, we get 2 * 6 + 6 * 2 = 24 links that have each their weight.
+For the same model but with 3 hidden layers, we got 2 * 2 + 2 * 2 + 2 * 2 + 2 *
+2 = 16 links, and so 16 weights.

 # Tests